Inflammatory Bowel Disease Medication

 Class Summary

-These agents are useful as steroid-sparing agents, in healing fistulas, or when the patient has serious contraindications to surgery.[8]
-They are used in patients refractory to or unable to tolerate steroids and in patients in whom remission is difficult to maintain with the aminosalicylates alone.
-Some agents, including azathioprine and its metabolite, 6-MP, have been useful in Crohn disease complicated by recurrent rectal fistulas or perianal disease; response can take up to 6 months.
+Immunosuppressant agents are useful as steroid-sparing agents, in healing fistulas, and in patients with serious contraindications to surgery.
+[109] These drugs are used in patients who are refractory to or unable to tolerate steroids and in patients in whom remission is difficult to maintain with the aminosalicylates alone.
+Azathioprine and its metabolite, 6-mercaptopurine (MP), are useful in Crohn disease complicated by recurrent rectal fistulas or perianal disease; however, the clinical response can take up to 6 months.
 Methotrexate has also been tried.

-6-Mercaptopurine is a purine analog that inhibits DNA and RNA synthesis, causing cell proliferation to arrest.
+6-Mercaptopurine is a purine analog that inhibits DNA and RNA synthesis, causing arrest of cell proliferation.

-Methotrexate impairs DNA synthesis and induces the apoptosis and reduction in interleukin 1 production.
-It is indicated for moderate-to-severe disease and maintenance of remission.
+Methotrexate impairs DNA synthesis and induces the apoptosis and reduction in interleukin (IL)-1 production.
+It is indicated for moderate to severe disease and maintenance of remission.
 The onset of action is delayed.

 Class Summary

-Infliximab (Remicade), given intravenously, consists of monoclonal antibodies to TNF-alpha.
-Infliximab is approved by the FDA for use in IBD, in both Crohn disease and ulcerative colitis.[9]
-Infliximab is somewhat more effective against CD than UC.
-The drug appears to promote mucosal healing, which not even prednisone does.
-Furthermore, it heals perianal and enterocutaneous fistulae and has been shown to reduce signs and symptoms, achieve clinical remission and mucosal healing, and eliminate corticosteroid use.[25]
-Infliximab is indicated for patients who have experienced inadequate response to conventional therapy.[8]
+Infliximab was the first of this class for use in inflammatory bowel disease.
+[70] Infliximab is more effective against Crohn disease than ulcerative colitis.
+This drug promotes mucosal healing; heals perianal and enterocutaneous fistulas; and has been shown to reduce signs and symptoms, achieve clinical remission and mucosal healing, and eliminate corticosteroid use.
+[133] Infliximab is indicated for patients who have experienced inadequate response to conventional therapy.
+[109]

 Infliximab (Remicade)

 Infliximab neutralizes cytokine TNF-alpha and inhibits its binding to the TNF-alpha receptor.
-Mix in 250 mL normal saline for infusion over 2 hours.
+It is mixed in 250 mL of normal saline and infused IV over 2 hours.
+It is indicated for both ulcerative colitis and Crohn disease.

 Adalimumab (Humira)